They're Coming to Take Me Away, Ha-Haaa!: Sequels

-"I'm Happy They Took You Away, Ha-Haaa!" was recorded by CBS Radio Mystery Theater cast member Bryna Raeburn, credited as "Josephine XV", and was the closing track on side two of the 1966 Warner Bros. album (Josephine was the name of the spouse of the French Emperor Napoleon Bonaparte).
+"I'm Happy They Took You Away, Ha-Haaa!" was recorded by versatile voice actress Bryna Raeburn, credited as "Josephine XV", and was the closing track on side two of the 1966 Warner Bros. album (Josephine was the name of the spouse of the French Emperor Napoleon Bonaparte).

 A variation of "They're Coming to Take Me Away, Ha-Haaa!" was also done by Jerry Samuels on the same album, titled "The Place Where the Nuts Hunt the Squirrels", where Samuels, towards the end of the track, repeats the line: "they're trying to drive me sane" before the song's fade, in a fast-tracked higher voice.

 In 1966, "They Took You Away, I'm Glad, I'm Glad" appeared on These Are the Hits, You Silly Savage by Teddy & Darrel.

 In 1966, KRLA disc jockey "Emperor Bob" Hudson recorded a similarly styled song titled "I'm Normal", including the lines "They came and took my brother away/The men in white picked him up yesterday/But they'll never come take me away, 'cause I'm okay/I'm normal."
 Another line in the song was: "I eat my peas with a tuning fork."
 The record was credited simply to "The Emperor".

 In 1988, Samuels wrote and recorded "They're Coming to Get Me Again, Ha-Haaa!", a sequel to the original record.
 It was released two years later, but never charted.
 In the song, the narrator has been discharged from the mental hospital but remains plagued by insanity and fears of being readmitted.
 At the end of the song, he exclaims, "Oh, no!" followed by the sound of a door slamming, signifying his confinement back within the asylum.

 The recording appeared on disc releases by Dr. Demento in 1975 as part of Dr. Demento's Delights, then in subsequent Dr. Demento LP records released in 1985, 1988 and 1991.

+In 1996, BP created an ad campaign to air during winter to promote their BP93 gasoline, which they promised would protect vehicles from getting their engines frozen, licensing the song and changing the lyrics to, "I don't know what came over me / I didn't fuel up at BP / Now I've got fuel-line freeze-up, see / And They're Coming to Tow Me Away".

 Cover versions

 Many cover versions of the song were recorded following the song's release in 1966.
 Kim Fowley released a cover of the song as his second single, after "The Trip".
 Industrial rock band Lard covered the song on their 1990 album The Last Temptation of Reid.

-Norwegian band, Brothers recorded a version which featured Olga-Marie Mikalsen.
+Norwegian band Brothers recorded a version which featured Olga-Marie Mikalsen.
 It was released in 1994.

-Children Of Bodom used to open their live concerts by playing the song.
+Children of Bodom used to open their live concerts by playing the song.